Updated June 8, 2023

 Why indeed!
 Don’t they know that better?
 Why ask you to brag about yourself?

 This question is generally the clincher in the interview.
-The intention is to see whether you can market your skills and abilities effectively, and position your candidature to fit the role.
-The role-fit and culture-fit is being assessed here.
+It is keen here whether the role and culture suit.
+The intention is to see whether you can market your skills and abilities effectively and position your candidature to fit the role.

 What you can say:

-Do your homework for preparing this answer.
+Do your homework to prepare this answer.
 List your job-related competencies and relate these to the position you have applied for.
 Pitch your unique abilities as key to doing the job successfully.

 Emphasize your domain knowledge, skills, and managerial abilities without sounding boastful.
-Give examples from your professional life, about instances when you have used your abilities to achieve success.
+Give examples from your professional life about instances when you used your powers to succeed.